avenzi/Xmas-Tree-GIF-Tool/README.md

 #### Previewing a CSV file
-This repo also provides the ability to preview a CSV file.
+This repo also provides the ability to preview a GIFT CSV file.
 - pip install requirements if not already
 - run: `python3 animate.py <path_to_coords.csv> <path_to_animation.csv>`
 - The result *should* be matplotlib's animated 3D dialog box running the animation.